In this article, I will cover everything you need to know about Christmas cactus care.

 Common Problems with the Christmas Cactus

 They are not as prone to bugs as many other houseplants.
 It’s uncommon for an infestation though it does happen sometimes.

+These bugs eat away at your cactus and they eat any new growth.
 They hide out in the small spaces on your cactus.
 And they hang out on small white webs they weave.